vtex/styleguide/docs/developing.md

 #### Typescript components

-Since `v8.71.0` VTEX Styleguide supports typescript components and this is how you can build them:
+VTEX Styleguide now supports typescript components and this is how you can build them:

-- You need to create an _components/ComponentName/index.tsx_ file and start from there.
+- You need to create a _components/ComponentName/index.tsx_ file and start from there.
 - The second thing is `prop-types`.
 We still use `prop-types` to define and to document our components but with typescript you need to it like this:

 ```tsx